Computing cobordism maps in link Floer homology and the reduced Khovanov TQFT: A spectral sequence from Khovanov homology

 The reduced version of Khovanov homology is obtained by putting a basepoint on the knot.
 Consequently, all the resolutions have a marked component.
 By quotienting each vector space $V^{\otimes n}$ of the complex by $\langle v_- \rangle \otimes V^{\otimes (n-1)}$, where the first factor $V$ is associated to the marked component of the resolution, one obtains a new complex that defines \emph{reduced Khovanov homology}, which is again an invariant of the knot.

-We build a $(1+1)$-dimensional TQFT as follows: We associate to each unlink $U_n$ the $\F_2$ vector space $\HFL(U_n)$, and to every cobordism the cobordism map in link Floer homology.
-Our main result linking $\HFL$ and Khovanov homology is the following.

-\begin{theorem} The $(1+1)$-dimensional TQFT induced by $\HFL$ is the same as Khovanov's reduced TQFT.
-Consequently, the homology of the complex obtained from a cube of resolutions for a knot $K$ by applying the functor $\HFL$ is the reduced Khovanov homology of $K$ with $\F_2$ coefficients. \end{theorem}
+We build a $(1+1)$-dimensional TQFT as follows: We associate to each unlink $U_n$ the $\F_2$ vector space $\HFLh(U_n)$, and to every cobordism the cobordism map in link Floer homology.
+Our main result linking $\HFLh$ and Khovanov homology is that the $(1+1)$-dimensional TQFT induced by $\HFLh$ is the same as Khovanov's reduced TQFT; see Theorem~\ref{thm:triangle}.
+Consequently, the homology of the complex obtained from a cube of resolutions for a knot $K$ by applying the functor $\HFLh$ is the reduced Khovanov homology of $K$ with $\F_2$ coefficients.

-To prove Theorem~\ref{thm:main}, we need to overcome the following obstacle.
+To prove Theorem~\ref{thm:triangle}, we need to overcome the following obstacle.
 The cobordism maps obtained from the disjoint union formula (i.e.; Theorem~\ref{thm:cs}) are expressed in some inconvenient basis of the link Floer homologies.
-Therefore, we actually need to fix a canonical basis of~$\HFL(U_n)$, which is achieved by marking a component of $U_n$.
+Therefore, we actually need to fix a canonical basis of~$\HFLh(U_n)$, which is achieved by marking a component of $U_n$.
 We then express the cobordism maps that we have computed in this basis, and we find that they are exactly the same as Khovanov's maps induced by the same cobordisms.
-This concludes the proof of Theorem~\ref{thm:main}.
+This concludes the proof of Theorem~\ref{thm:triangle}.

 The last section of the paper is devoted to a side topic: We define a spectral sequence from Khovanov homology and an analogous one from reduced Khovanov homology that are obtained by putting a filtration on the Khovanov and reduced Khovanov complexes, and by endowing them with higher differentials coming from the cobordism maps.
 We call these filtered complexes the \emph{Khovanov filtered complex} and the \emph{reduced Khovanov filtered complex} associated to a link diagram $D$.
-By adjusting Bar-Natan's proof on the invariance of Khovanov homology~\cite{bar2002khovanov}, we prove the following.

-\begin{theorem} The spectral sequence defined by the (reduced) Khovanov filtered complex is an invariant of the (marked) link up to isomorphism. \end{theorem}
+By adjusting Bar-Natan's proof on the invariance of Khovanov homology~\cite{bar2002khovanov}, we prove that the spectral sequence defined by the (reduced) Khovanov filtered complex is an invariant of the (marked) link up to isomorphism; see Theorem~\ref{thm:ss}.

 This, in particular, implies that all the pages, which are bigraded $\F_2$ vector spaces $\Kh_{p,q}^r$ (or $\rKh_{p,q}^r$), are (marked) link invariants.
 We are aware that Baldwin, Hedden, and Lobb have also studied these spectral sequences.
 It is an instance of a Khovanov-Floer theory, and hence natural and functorial under link cobordisms.